domino-team/docs/README.md

-Readme
 #Domino Documentation

-Domino Documentation is hosted on github.
-You can view this on both github and [domino.io/docs/](http://domino.io/docs/)
+This is the docs of all GLI products.
+You can view on http://www.gl-inet.com/docs/

-When view on [domino.io/docs/](http://domino.io/docs/), expend the nav list on the left to go to subtopics.